madnificent/ember-mode/README.md

 #### navigation ####

 Say you are visiting the `models/friend.coffee` file with `ember-mode` enabled.
-Pressing `C-c c f r` will move to `routes/friends.coffee`.
+Pressing `C-c . f r` will move to `routes/friends.coffee`.

-If, from there on, you enter `C-c c f c` ember-mode will try to open `controllers/friends.coffee`.
+If, from there on, you enter `C-c . f c` ember-mode will try to open `controllers/friends.coffee`.
 As that doesn't exist, it'll try all of the following:

     - controllers/friends.js
     - controllers/friend.coffee